 When did Iran start building a drone fleet?

 Iran’s interest in drones and uninhabited vehicles really goes back to the Iran-Iraq war in the mid-1980s.
-The Iranians have been in the UAV business for several decades.
+The Iranians have been in the unmanned aerial vehicle (UAV) business for several decades.
 The first generation of the Ababil that was used during the Iran-Iraq war appears to have been a low-cost attack munition, rather than an intelligence, surveillance and reconnaissance (ISR) platform.

 Why did it build a drone fleet?